 Our journey begins in the centre of Dalmatia, in Split.

-A UNESCO World Heritage Site, the palace of the Roman emperor Diocletian - the place for which he listened to his childhood heart and left Rome to return to his native lands - is a must-see.
-Built of white Bra stone, it covers an area of around 31,000 m² and forms part of the old town.
+A UNESCO World Heritage Site, the palace of the Roman emperor Diocletian - the place for which he listened to his childhood heart and left Rome to return to his homeland - is a must-see.
+Built of white Brač stone, it covers around 31,000 m² and forms part of the old town.
 This is an open-air museum.
 Inside the palace, the Cathedral of Saint Domnius, built in the mid-seventh century, is well worth a visit.
 It houses the relics of the martyrs St Domnius and St Anastasius.

-It's a merry hustle and bustle, where you can shop, wander around and admire the strength of this setting, which has also been used in the Game of Thrones.
+It's a merry hustle and bustle, where you can shop, wander around and admire the power of this setting, which has been featured in the Game of Thrones.
 The city is surrounded by walls that are over a thousand years old.
-From lions carved into the walls, fossils of the Republic of Venice, the Serbian of Venice, from the Serbian character to the guttural language (try pronouncing "Hrvatska", meaning "Croatia"), Split has much to delight and amaze visitors.
+From lions carved into the walls, fossils of the Republic of Venice, the Serbian of Venice, from the Serbian character to the guttural language (try pronouncing "Hrvatska", meaning "Croatia"), Split has much to delight and astonish Split has much to delight and amaze visitors.

 After a night on board, the roar of the engines reminds passengers that breakfast is served.
 The nine crew members are on hand to look after the thirty-five passengers.

-Set course for Scedro, for a first dip in a cove filled with the sound of cicadas.
+We set course for Sćedro, for our first swim in a cove filled with the sound of cicadas.

 Jump from the upper deck of the Katarina Line yacht Admiral

-Legend has it that Korcula is the nymph Korkyra, whom Poseidon, jealous, transformed her into an island paradise.
-So it was on this island that we docked, admiring the fortifications and climbing the narrow stone steps of the bell tower of Saint Mark's church.
+Legend has it that Korčula is named after the nymph Korkyra, whom Poseidon jealously transformed into a paradise island.
+Poseidon, jealous, transformed her into an island paradise.
+So it was on this possible that we docked, admiring the fortifications and climbing the narrow steps the narrow stone steps of the bell tower of the church of Saint Mark. church.

-Alone at the top of the bell tower, vibrating along with the bells that mark the quarter hours, I am dazzled by the colour of the town, a subtle blend of white stones and orange tiles, as well as by the sun reflected on the sea.
+Alone at the top of the bell tower, vibrating along with the bells that mark the quarter-hour, I am dazzled by the colour of the town, a subtle blend of white stones and orange tiles, as well as by the sun reflected on the sea.

-Then, moving away from the historic centre, we follow the musicality of crickets so familiar to the southern lands, skirting the pine and holm oak forests, picking a fig as you go, and finally stopping in a cove, before finally coming to a halt in a turquoise cove.
-Korcula is indeed the "Black Korcula" of the Greeks, so named because of the dark colour of its forests.
-It is also the most wooded island in in Croatia.
+Then, moving away from the historic centre, we follow the so familiar to the southern lands of the crickets, skirting the pine and yew forests forests of pine and holm oak, picking a fig as you go, and finally stopping in a cove a fig along the way, and finally stopping in a cove with turquoise water.
+Korćula is indeed the "Black Korćula" of the Greeks, so named because of the dark colour of its forests. because of the dark colour of its forests.
+It is also the most wooded island in Croatia.

 The peninsula is also famous for its vineyards, and you can enjoy the sunset with a glass of "Maximo" in your hand, while listening to the story behind its label.
-Rumour has it that Empress Maria Theresa of Austria and Baron Franio de Trenck, a Russian officer who commanded the pandours in her army, had a week-long affair in the wine cellar of a Slavonian monastery; to mark their "sexploits", they drew seventy lines on the walls.
+Rumour has it that Empress Maria Theresa of Austria and Baron Franio de Trenck, a Russian officer who commanded her army's pandours, had a week-long affair in the wine cellar of a Slavonian monastery; to mark their 'sexploits', they drew seventy lines on the walls.
 Can you believe it?

 The island of honey: Mljet

-Is this the mythical island of Ogygia, home of the nymph Calypso who took Ulysses in after his shipwreck?
+Is this the mythical island of Ogygia, home of the nymph Calypso who rescued Ulysses after his shipwreck?
 The western part of the island is classified as a national park.
 It has a rugged coastline and lush Mediterranean vegetation surrounding the two lakes.
-The lakes are the result of a rare phenomenon: they are salty because they communicate with the sea via a canal and crevasses.
+The lakes are the result of a rare phenomenon phenomenon: they are salty because they communicate with the sea via a channel and crevasses.

-Ignjat Dordi, poet from Ragusa, wrote in the 18th century that " on the island of Mljet, the branches of the trees down to the sea and shade the shoreline, and if you go by boat, you have the impression of sailing through a forest. ".
-And this still true today.
-As you go deeper into the forest, all the pines, oaks and thorny creepers make it impossible to leave the path.
-No matter how hard you try, you can't venture out without skinning your legs and arms.
-We hike along the GR paths, greeting the Croatians who live in the park, taking care not to wake an old woman dozing in the shade of her olive tree, looking for a beautiful viewpoint over the lakes.
-There are no venomous snakes or mongooses, but delightful foraging bees and a few spiders with admirable webs.
+Ignjat Dordić, a poet from Ragusa, wrote in the 18th century that " on the island of Mljet, the branches down to the sea and shade the shoreline, and if you go by boat, it's as if you're sailing through a forest. boat, you have the impression of sailing through a forest. ".
+And this is still true today.
+As you go deeper into the forest, the combination of pines oaks and scrub made up of thorny climbing plants make it impossible to leave the impossible.
+No matter how hard you try, you can't venture out without your legs and arms.
+You hike along the GR paths, greeting the Croatians who live in the park, taking care not to wake an old woman dozing in the shade in the shade of her olive tree, looking for a beautiful viewpoint over the lakes.
+You won't venomous snakes or mongooses, but delightful foraging bees and a few and a few spiders with admirable webs.

-Whichever paths you choose, they lead irresistibly to a swim in the turquoise water.
+Whichever paths you choose, they lead irresistibly to a dip in the turquoise water.

-The perimeter is about ten kilometres long, or two and a half hours' walk, but it is easy to get distracted by the many natural access points to the water, so you'll need to allow a full day.
+The perimeter is about ten kilometres long, or two and a half hours' walk. but it's easy to get distracted by the many natural access points to the water. natural accesses to the water, so you'll need to allow a full day.

-After Mljet, our boat will sail 36 nautical miles to Dubrovnik along the Elafiti archipelago.
+After Mljet, our boat will sail 36 nautical miles to Dubrovnik, skirting the Elafiti archipelago.

 Dubrovnik, the old Ragusa